open/close all folders

 - Earlier episodes, however, did mention Whataburger, a real-life restaurant whose headquarters are in San Antonio.

 - In The Berenstain Bears cartoon series, little Sister Bear and her pals are routinely seen playing with 'Bearbie' dolls, whose inspiration is obvious (to the point of gentle parody, as in the Golden-Furred Bearbie).

 - In the books Mama gets exasperated at the way that Sister keeps begging for the newest accessories, in a subtle Take That! to Mattel.

 - Brother Bear gets in on the act with Space Grizzlies, a bear-themed version of Masters of the Universe.
 The "mountain castle" playset is obviously Castle Grayskull; "Heero the Magnificent" is He-Man.
 The toyline got its own, in-universe big-screen adaptation!

-- In the Transformers Animated episode "A Fistful Of Energon", Sari and Bumblebee are said to be off visitng, sorry, on a "fact-finding mission" at 'Five Banners Rollercoater Kingdom'.
+- In the Transformers Animated episode "A Fistful Of Energon", Sari and Bumblebee are said to be off visiting — sorry, on a "fact-finding mission" at "Five Banners Roller Coaster Kingdom".

 - Kim Possible has the very often seen Bueno Nacho.
 Taco Bell has even introduced a food surprisingly similar to the Naco!

 - The Legend of Korra has a business magnate named Hiroshi Sato, who started as a shoe-shine boy and, thanks to a loan from a generous benefactor, was able to develop the Satomobile, now manufactured on assembly lines.
 Yes, he is Fantasy Henry Ford.
 Like Ford, he has sympathies with a not-so-morally upstanding group; Ford was a notorious anti-Semite, Hiroshi hates all benders and actively backs the Equalists, a violent anti-bending movement.